 – provides the best of both of the past offerings

 – infrastructure managed by Azure (not sure this is good, because now I don’t know if Azure set Lock pages in memory, maintenance volume GPOs on, or power savings are set to Balanced mode.
-All I can do is to just trust them)
+All I can do is to just trust them.
+And I am not there… yet.)

-– no more Win or SQL patching – thats good, but it doesnt seem like I can chose when this auto patching happens and I have heard SQL going down in mid business day because Azure figured its time to patch yours up
+– no more Win or SQL patching – nice!
+But it doesnt seem like I can chose WHEN patching happens and I have heard SQL going down in mid business day because Azure autodecided its time to patch your instance up

 – supports multiple dbs